zpoint/CPython-Internals/Interpreter/memory_management/memory_management.md

 now, there're some blocks called **free** previously in the **pool**

-let's allocate one more memory block
+let's request one more memory block

 because the value stored in block **freeblock** pointed to is a not a NULL pointer, it's a pointer to other block in the same **pool**, it means this block is used before and freed